castai/terraform-provider-castai/docs/resources/node_configuration.md

 ### Optional

 - `aks` (Block List, Max: 1) (see [below for nested schema](#nestedblock--aks))
 - `container_runtime` (String) Optional container runtime to be used by kubelet.
-Applicable for EKS only
+Applicable for EKS only.
+Supported values include: `dockerd`, `containerd`
 - `disk_cpu_ratio` (Number) Disk to CPU ratio.
 Sets the number of GiBs to be added for every CPU on the node.
 Defaults to 0
 - `docker_config` (String) Optional docker daemon configuration properties in JSON format.
 Provide only properties that you want to override.
 Applicable for EKS only.
 [Available values](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file)
 - `eks` (Block List, Max: 1) (see [below for nested schema](#nestedblock--eks))